Zolko-123/FreeCAD_Assembly4/README.md

 * 2020.02.13 (**version 0.8.0**) :
 All dialogs are now resizable
 Various bugfixes
-Made the Asm4 properties of all objects homogenous
+Made the Asm4 properties of all objects homogeneous
 Moved examples and tutorials to dedicated repository (some users ran into trouble for updating the WB because they had modified the local files)

 * 2020.01.25 (**version 0.7.12**) :